Swift-Lang-Learn/swift-lang-learn.github.io/_posts/2019-03-03-collections.md

 ### Dictionaries
-A Dictionary is a list of values in no particular order but has keys that you define to associate with each value, in other words, and unordered collection of pairs - you access the values using the keys instead of numerical positions.
+A Dictionary is a list of values in no particular order but has keys that you define to associate with each value, in other words, an unordered collection of pairs - you access the values using the keys instead of numerical positions.
 Keys in the dictionary must be unique, but different keys may point to the same value.
 All keys must be of the same type and all values must be of the same type.

 To declare an empty dictionary: